aikocandy/gt4-public-client-demo/README.md

 yarn/npm run   start
 ```

-### 1、Find webview page demo.html in Static.bundle
+### 1、Find webview page demo.html in assets
 ### 2、Deploy the intermediate page to your server
-### 3、Modify the source address in pages/webview.tsx to the intermediate page address you published
+### 3、Modify the source address in pages/webview.tsx to the intermediate page address you published and edit the captchaId
 ### 4、init Captcha like demo above